 Today we put rubber to the hallowed pavement of Historic Route 66 for the first time.
 After picking up our bikes we start on the 2400 miles that lies ahead.
 Our first stop today will be the well known Route 66 Museum in Joliet, Illinois, a must for anyone traveling this great road.

 Day 3.
 Saturday.
 Springfield, IL – St Louis, MO

 The excitement is just beginning today.
 As we enter St. Louis, we see one of the most recognizable structures in the US, the Gateway Arch.
 The gleaming, stainless steel structure welcomes travellers heading from East to West.

 Today you’ll be amazed with the scenery the Midwest has to offer.
 The roads out of Rolla are a rider’s dream.
 We take our time through the “Devils Elbow” to view what once was the deepest road cut in Missouri.
 Soon we’ll get a taste of what the real Route 66 was like.
 One of the few characters left on the Old Route 66 stills exists in Paris Springs Junction, MO.
-The Gay Parita Sinclair gas station has charm with bit of panache that shows us how they drew customers in by the hundreds.
+The Gay Parita Sinclair gas station has charm with a bit of Panache that shows us how they drew customers in by the hundreds.
 You’ll have one of the best days so far after our visit here that you will leave smiling.
-We end our day in Joplin for a well deserved night’s sleep.
+We end our day in Joplin.

 Day 5.
 Monday.
 Joplin, MO – Oklahoma City, OK